|

 "First," Kor answered, "You may call me anything you like, along

-with eleven others that I have choses.
+with eleven others that I have chosen.
 Come stand on this side of

-alter with me."
-As Mantra repositioned himself behind the alter,
+the altar with me."
+As Mantra repositioned himself behind the

 Kor made eye contact with the other eleven, and instructed them to